As Boris Johnson prepares to take the keys to No. 10, we look at how our right honourable new prime minister may choose

 Theresa May: BMW 7 Series

 In her role as Home Secretary, Theresa May was often seen arriving at Number 10 in an armoured BMW 7 Series.
-The Right Honourable Theresa May has been Home Secretary since May 2010, but she was forced to give up the 7 Series when she took over as PM.
-So it’s out with the BMW and in with the Jag…
+She was forced to give up the 7 Series when she became PM, switching to a Jaguar XJ.